-Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α , 5.
+Domain: Leadership and Decision Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 5.
 School data reflect that all SWDs, regardless of the type or severity of disability, receive their education and related services in age-and grade-appropriate, heterogeneous, general education contexts 80% or more of the day.
 All SWDs, including those with significant disabilities, are scheduled into general education classes 80% or more of the day.
 All SWDs receive education in a general education regular class setting reflecting natural proportions and age-appropriate, heterogeneous groups in core academic and elective or special areas within the school community, as stated in s.
 1003.574(F), F.S.
 SWDs are not assigned to classrooms based on their exceptionality or supplementary aids and services needed.
 SWDs are not assigned to classrooms based on a perceived lack of resources at the school.
 All teachers ensure that every student feels welcome and achieves to his or her potential in general education classes and other natural contexts.
 All SWDs are involved in before- or after-school tutoring interventions provided for reading and math.
 Support services personnel have caseloads that allow for flexible scheduling of services to SWDs in general education classes and other settings.
-To the greatest extent possible, related services are scheduled and provided to SWDs in general education and natural contexts, rather than in segregated settings, for example: o A speech-language pathologist (SLP) in an elementary school engages in sma EOC Camps open to all ested Measures: School-level least restricti geneous, general education contexts ve environment (LRE) data showing the percentage of time e each SW /D, disagg regated by y exceptio nality, spends in age- and grade-appropriate, Aligns with District BPIE Indicator #12.
-Plead priate heterogeneous groups and supplemen se see the Appendices: Glossary of Terms section for defini tary aids and services. tions of th ne above t erms: rela ted servic es, Individual educational plan (IEP), age- Comm nents:
+To the greatest extent possible, related services are scheduled and provided to SWDs in general education and natural contexts, rather than in segregated settings, for example: o A speech-language pathologist (SLP) in an elementary school engages in sma Y Edplan ested Measures: School-level least restricti geneous, general education contexts ve environment (LRE) data showing the percentage of time e each SW /D, disagg regated b y exceptio onality, spends in age- and grade-appropriate, Note: Aligns with District BPIE Indicator #12.
+Please see the Appendices: Glossary of Terms section for definitions of the above terms: related services, Individual educational plan (IEP), age-appropriate heterogeneous groups and supplementary aids and services.
+Comn omments: